 - Need a COVID-19 test to travel?
 Find local COVID-19 Testing Options at SEA Airport

+Washington state does not require COVID-19 testing for any inbound or outbound domestic travel.
 Please refer to the city, county, and state's information and guidelines for more specific quarantine and testing requirements.
-Quarantine requirements for travelers with some exemptions for negative COVID-19 tests prior to arrival:
+Quarantine requirements for travelers with some exemptions for negative COVID-19 tests prior to arrival.

 International Travel Requirements

 The Department of State advises all U.S. citizens to read the country-specific Travel Advisories and U.S. Embassy COVID-19 pages for updates on the impact of COVID-19 worldwide.
 For emergency assistance, contact the nearest U.S. Embassy or Consulate or call the following numbers: 1 (888) 407-4747 (toll-free in the United States and Canada) or 1 (202) 501-4444 from other countries or jurisdictions.

 Testing and Vaccination Requirements for Traveling to the United States